Şahap Kavcıoğlu

 Şahap Kavcıoğlu (born 23 May 1967) is a Turkish banker and politician.
-He was a Member of the Grand National Assembly of Turkey for the Justice and Development Party (AKP) and is the current Governor of the Central Bank of the Republic of Turkey.
+He was a Member of the Grand National Assembly of Turkey for the Justice and Development Party (AKP) and was the Governor of the Central Bank of the Republic of Turkey from 2021 to 2023.
 He is also a contributor to the newspaper Yeni Safak and is described as a supporter of the economic policies of Recep Tayyip Erdoğan.